-Diving in Thailand gives SCUBA divers the chance to experience the lush underwater life of the Andaman Sea and the Gulf of Thailand with relative ease and comfort.
+Diving in Thailand gives SCUBA divers the chance to experience the lush underwater life of the Andaman Sea with relative ease and comfort.

 Liveaboard diving in Thailand offers enough to tempt any serious diver- healthy reefs, schools of fish, barracuda, whale sharks, and manta rays- but the country's food, people, and landscapes put the icing on the cake.
 It's no wonder that Thailand is a world favorite for divers and Southeast Asia-lovers alike, who return year after year for affordable liveaboard dive trips to incredible underwater destinations.
 Thailand is filled with some of the world's best dive sites, the most popular areas being Koh Tao and Koh Samui in the Gulf of Thailand, Koh Phi Phi, Koh Lanta and Phuket in the Andaman Sea.
 Thailand's dive sites include fringing reefs, deep drop-offs, wrecks, walls, caverns, tunnels, pinnacles and open ocean adventures.
 Marine life, given Thailand's location on the edge of the Coral Triangle, is extremely varied and the corals very healthy.